 Site speed is also one of the many factors taken into account by Google when ranking websites.

 Why Not to Use Free Web Hosting

-A few companies provide free web hosting.
+A few companies provide a free hosting service.
 It might sound good on paper, but the reality is way less flattering.
-First, almost all free web hosting providers display ads on your site, as this is how the company makes money.
+First, almost all free providers display ads on your site, as this is how the company makes money.
 You won’t have any control over those ads.

-How to Pick the Best Web Hosting Service & Company
+How to Pick the Best Hosting Service & Company

-Finding the best web hosting isn’t an easy task, due to the amount of offers available.
-In order to find the most suitable web hosting for you, you need to clearly identify your needs.
+Finding the most excellent web hosting providers isn’t an easy task, due to the amount of offers available.
+In order to find the most suitable offer for you, you need to clearly identify your needs.
 Here are a few questions I recommend you to ask yourself as the first step:

 - How much am I willing to pay?